LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 # Train-GPT-2-To-Write-in-Author-Style

-NOTE: THIS IS ON WINDOWS 10 RUNNING   conda version : 4.9.2, conda-build version : 3.20.5
+NOTE: THIS IS ON WINDOWS 10 RUNNING   conda version : 4.9.2, conda-build version : 3.20.5 -This is working as of 13 May 2021

+You can download anaconda here: https://www.anaconda.com/products/individual

+***I couldn't find a complete working guide to doing this for people who are bad at python like myself, so I made one.
+OpenAI please Hire me"

 If you run into issues I can't help you.
 Run this code at your own risk.
 If you accidentally create skynet that's on you bud.